dojo/docs/developer/design/loader.rst

 If these rules are followed, then the loader can provide a very powerful feature to package consumers: the top-level namespace can be fully controlled to load two different packages with the same name and/or two different versions of the same package.
-We'll explore this in detail in xxx.
+We'll explore this in detail in `Relocating Module Namespaces`_.

 Let's finish up one last detail about reference modules.
 Suppose I have a factory function that, depending on program flow, needs to conditionally require and execute some code.
 For example,